 During a book launch, Emily still turned off her computer in a stressful time.
 Book launches are crazy and people want your time like crazy.
 She still did it.
 Despite her defining environmental differently than I expected, her experience was similar.
 As others found, it's not what you avoid, it's what you replace it with.
 I didn't hear her describe the experience negatively.
 Instead I heard her talk about ritual, alignment, values, relationships, family, and other things the experience contributed to.
 As others found, acting on values leads to finding value and wanting to do more.
 We also talked about bravery, her just-released book, and the experiences that led to it.
 Beyond her challenge and book, you'll hear her sign up for another personal challenge.
+Read the full transcript.

 I've been part of Emily's community since she interviewed me on her podcast in June.
 I've seen support, growth, openness, and everything you'd expect from a group formed around bare naked bravery.
 Learning more about her just-released book, Bare Naked Bravery: How to Be Creatively Courageous, I see why I like her methods of developing bravery.
 They're based on the same effective techniques I base mine on for developing leadership---active, experiential learning, starting with the basics and building.
 She brings her techniques from music---the Suzuki Method in particular---which makes sense.
 Think of the bravery to perform in front of an audience, to reveal your truth and beauty, knowing others will critique and criticize.
 If you want to be more brave, I recommend listening.
 We talk about how acting---to be brave, to act on your environmental values---apply everywhere in life.
 Explore her community online and read her book.
 Emily's personal challenge Emily interpreted environment differently than others, which give me something to learn, which is part of why I'm doing this podcast.
 If you're considering committing to a personal challenge but haven't narrowed it down yet, hers may give you ideas on how to.
+Read the full transcript.